Shenzhou 1

-Shenzhou 1 (神舟一号 (神舟一號, Shénzhōu Yīhào)) was the first uncrewed launch of the Shenzhou spacecraft, launched on 19 November, 1999.
-The spacecraft used was not equipped with a life support system, but did come with an emergency escape system.
-After orbiting the Earth 14 times, the command for retrofire was sent by the Yuan Wang 3 tracking ship off the coast of Namibia at 18:49 UTC.
-After a successful reentry it landed about 415 km east of its launch pad and 110 km north-west of Wuhai, Inner Mongolia.
+Shenzhou 1 (神舟一号 (神舟一號, Shénzhōu Yīhào)) was the first uncrewed test flight of the Shenzhou spacecraft and the Long March 2F rocket, launched on 19 November 1999.
+The spacecraft lacked a life-support system but included an emergency escape system.
+After 14 orbits, the command to begin reentry was sent by the Yuan Wang 3 off the coast of Namibia at 18:49 UTC.
+The capsule landed successfully in the Dorbod Banner landing area, about 415 km east of the launch site and 110 km north-west of Wuhai, Inner Mongolia.

-The first Shenzhou spacecraft was different from those later used.
-Instead of featuring unfolding solar panels, Shenzhou 1 was equipped with fixed solar cells.
-During this first flight there were also no orbit changes.
-According to Qi Faren, the chief designer of the spacecraft, only 8 of the 13 sub-systems on board the spacecraft were operational.
-Shenzhou 1 was designed primarily to test the Long March 2F rocket.
-The only systems and capabilities tested on the spacecraft were the separation of the modules, attitude control, lifting body reentry, the heat shield, and ground recovery.
+History

+To meet China's goal of flying the mission before the end of 1999, a spacecraft originally built for on-ground electrical tests was used instead of the final flight model.
+As a result, Shenzhou 1 differed from later vehicles: it carried fixed solar cells rather than unfolding panels, only 8 of its 13 subsystems were active, and it conducted no orbit-changing maneuvers after separation.
+Its spacecraft objectives focused on basic functions such as module separation, attitude control, lifting-body reentry, evaluation of the heat shield, and ground recovery, while the primary mission goal was to verify the performance of the Long March 2F.

-The spacecraft is thought to have carried 100 kg of seeds to investigate the effects on them of the space environment.
-It is also thought that the front of the Orbital module was equipped with a dummy ELINT package, with Shenzhou 2 onwards equipped with fully functional models.
+The spacecraft is believed to have carried 100 kg of seeds for exposure to the space environment.
+The orbital module reportedly carried a dummy ELINT payload, with operational packages introduced from Shenzhou 2 onward.

-It was announced in June 1999 that the flight would take place in October of that year.
-At about the same time images were released on a Chinese military internet forum of the Long March 2F launcher and the Vehicle Assembly Building that would be used.
-After a reported propellant explosion at the Jiuquan Satellite Launch Center (though the explosion was denied by Chinese officials) the launch was pushed back.
+In June 1999, officials announced that the flight would occur in October, and images of the Long March 2F launcher and associated facilities appeared on a Chinese military forum around the same time.
+Following a reported propellant explosion at the Jiuquan Satellite Launch Center—an incident denied by Chinese authorities—the launch was delayed to November.